What is cohousing?

 How many residences will there be?

 A cohousing community can’t be too small, or it won’t have enough variety, diversity, and opportunity for interaction.
 It can’t be too large either, or self-governance becomes unwieldy and impractical.
-Our intended site will allow for 19 units in a mix of one-, two-, and three-bedroom units.
+Our community will allow for 19 units in a mix of one-, two-, and three-bedroom units.